What is CBD?

 When most people talk about CBD oil, what they are really referring to is a tincture.
 This powerful CBD concentrate is often mixed with MCT oil, hemp seed oil, or vegetable glycerin.

 Some CBD tinctures also include helpful and nutritious ingredients like added vitamins, fatty acids, and flavonoids.
-These additives support other aspects of your health, helping you feel better overall.
+These additives support other aspects of your overall wellness.

 Tinctures are sometimes sold in fun flavors.
-So, they are popular among users who prefer a mild dose and who don't enjoy the "grassy" flavor of marijuana products.
+So, they are popular among users who prefer a mild dose and who don't enjoy the "grassy" flavor of hemp products.

 A CBD capsule is a pill that you take, like any other nutritional supplement.
 So, it's odorless, flavorless, travel-friendly, and discreet.